levilindsey/boggle-solver/README.md

       structure used to store the dictionary and how it were traversed.
 - I believe there might also exist a solution involving dynamic programming.
 This could theoretically reduce the run-time complexity by a significant amount.

-// 4.
-For each of these, is it more suited for a long-running server, or for a one-off script?

-I'm not sure I understand the potential context for this question.
-In general, I would think this boggle solver should be run as a one-off script.